As a dog owner you may be surprised to hear I am a BIG fan of Cat Litter even though I don’t have a cat

 The many useful and amazing ways you can use Cat Litter

-If you have a cat, it’s quite possible that over the years you have tried many different types of cat litter.
+If you have a cat, it’s entirely possible that you have tried many different types of cat litter over the years.
 Many kitty litter users have discovered a multitude of ingenious uses and that it’s not just for the cat’s toilet tray.
 This readily available and inexpensive product has many marvellous applications.
 Read on for some of my best choices:

 In the garden

 When planting shrubs and flowers, adding cat litter with an equal mix of compost will keep the soil moist.
-Pouring a ring of litter around the base of your garden plants, will deter any snails and slugs.
+Pouring a ring of litter around the base of your garden plants will deter snails and slugs.

 Banish smells from stinky boots

-Eliminate smells from shoes and trainers with perfumed cat litter inserts, they’re really easy to make – take a pair of knee high pop socks and pour in some cat litter.
-Tie a knot in the open end, and insert one into each smelly shoe and leave overnight.
-If your boots are really pungent, add more cat litter to your homemade sachet.
-This hint also works well for wet boots too, helping to dry out any moisture from the inside of the boots.
+Eliminate smells from shoes and trainers with scented cat litter inserts.
+They’re really easy to make – take a pair of knee-high pop socks and pour in some cat litter.
+Tie a knot in the open end, insert one into each smelly shoe and leave overnight.
+If your boots are pungent, add more cat litter to your homemade sachet.
+This hint also works well for wet boots too, helping to dry out any moisture from the inside of the shoes.
 Perfect for those dog walking boots

 If your car gets stuck in the mud or snow